In the end of chapter 7 we write the movement

 Changing the method to expect a reference fixes the compile error and it appears to run fine.

 I didn’t test it but I think the method could take in either a Point or an &Point and as long as the method is called the same it should be fine?
-If this is true, is this because destination always is a calculated value that doesn’t need to worry about the borrow checker?
+If this is true, is this because destination

 2 Likes

 Thanks for finding that - great catch!
 I’m working on clearing that one up now, so it should make beta 2.
-It looks like an error slipped in when I merged some code branches on my machine (the bundled source compiles because the on_player_move signature changed without being mentioned in the text).
+It looks like an error slipped in when I merged some code branches on my machine (the bundled source compiles because the on_player_move

-It’ll work either way, so long as the function is either &Point or Point and the calling code follows the same convention.
-The correct form is just Point.
+.
 The reasoning behind this is a little complicated (more so than I can justify adding into a beginner’s book), so I’ll try and explain it.

-The Point structure (source) has a few properties:
+structure (source) has a few properties:

-• It’s internal representation is two i32, 32-bit signed integers.
+- It’s internal representation is two

-• It derives Copy to make it “trivially copyable”.
+to make it “trivially copyable”.

-• It implements all manner of niceties to work with other libraries and use a crate named Ultraviolet under the hood for fast SIMD math when you use it as a (math-style) vector.
+- It implements all manner of niceties to work with other libraries and use a crate named

-Since the type is two 32-bit integers, its memory representation is 64-bits long.
-That’s really helpful, because on 64-bit architectures (most PCs these days) it fits into a single register.
-Copying it to a function becomes a VERY fast operation - place it in a register and off it goes.
-Even without a register, copying a single 64-bit value is a ridiculously fast memcpy operation under the hood.
+operation under the hood.
 The fun part is that sending a reference is actually slower in this case!
 References are really pointers under the hood.
 So the system sends a pointer to the value to the function.
 The pointer is 64-bits long, so the pointer is the exact same size.
 But the function then has to de-reference the pointer - lookup the memory address being pointed to, and get the value from there.
 So the computer has to perform an extra step to get to the value.
 There’s a Clippy warning in “pedantic” mode that will warn you about this sometimes.

 When you compile in release mode, LLVM (the underlying compiler system) is often smart enough to transform a read-only pointer into a copy.
 It’s also smart enough to realize that if it puts the value into a register earlier and “inlines” the function call (literally copy it inline into the calling code) it can skip copying/passing altogether.
 It doesn’t always get that right, but it usually does. (“RVO - Return Value Optimization” can cause “copy elision” to happen, often eliminating the entire copy.
 It’s not guaranteed to happen in Rust, but it usually does)

-So, that’s great - but there are times you want to be referencing Point rather than copying it.
+rather than copying it.
 Every time you are getting one out of Legion, a reference is preferable because you are operating on the original value in Legion’s data store.
-If you are updating the point (with an &mut) you absolutely have to use a reference - otherwise your updates won’t apply to the original.
-When you are accessing a bunch of Point values, you tend to gain more from them being adjacent in cache than you lose from the pointer jump - a jump to something in L1 cache is effectively instant.
+If you are updating the point (with an &mut

 Hope that wasn’t too long an explanation.
 TLDR: it’s fixed for beta 2, thank you for spotting it.